-With signs of Spring and warmer weather, the need to consider factors such as water intake and dehydration become more important.
+With signs of summer and warmer weather, the need to consider factors such as water intake and dehydration become more important.

-Surprising amounts of water can be lost and it has been reported that the average person will lose around 1.5 to 1.7 liters of fluid every hour during exercise (REF).
+Surprising amounts of water can be lost and it has been reported that the average person can lose around 1.5 to 1.7 liters of fluid every hour during exercise (REF)... which is 50 ounces!

 A key factor that many athletes do not fully appreciate is the fact that it is nearly impossible for you to drink enough during exercise to adequately hydrate yourself while you continue to exercise in the heat.

-The best way to counteract the loss of body fluid is to regularly consume fluid before, during and after the exercise bout.
+The best way to counteract the loss of body fluid is to regularly consume fluid before, during, and after exercise.

-The problem here is simply that the stomach has a difficult time absorbing and releasing enough fluid from it at a rate that will allow for rehydration to occur (REF).
+The problem here is simply that the stomach has a difficult time absorbing and releasing enough fluid to allow for rehydration to occur (REF).

-In other words, once you develop dehydration to any amount it is next to impossible to reverse its negative effects without stopping altogether.
+In other words, once you develop dehydration to any extent, it is very hard to reverse its negative effects without stopping altogether.

-If you are out playing a friendly game of soccer or shooting hoops this is no big deal, but if you are competing in a tournament or running a race or triathlon, this fact can have a big-time negative impact on how you will end up performing.
+If you're out playing a friendly game of soccer or shooting hoops, this is no big deal ... but if you are competing in a tournament or running a race or triathlon, this can have a big-time negative impact on how you will end up performing.

 A negative impact on your performance is one problem, but very serious problems can also occur to your overall health.